matt-wiley/terraform/notes.md

 #### Terraform State File

 - The state file is extremely important to Terraform.
 It maps real world resources to your configuration, and holds important metadata about each resource.
-- This file must be saved and distributed to anyone who might run Terraform.
-This is why it is recommended to use a remote backend for storing state, such as Azure Storage, so that everyone on your team can access the same state.
+- The state file will likely contain sensitive values.
+DO NOT shared this file in source control.